manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 2. **Document changes**: Maintain a changelog to help users understand what has changed between versions.
 3. **Test before publishing**: Test the packages locally before publishing to ensure the extraction process works correctly.
 4. **Provide migration guides**: For major version updates, provide migration guides to help users transition smoothly.
-5. **Use CI/CD**: Leverage the GitHub Actions workflow for consistent builds and automated publishing.
+5. **Use CI/CD**: Leverage the GitHub Actions workflows for consistent builds and automated publishing.
 6. **Version consistently**: Use the same version number for both packages to maintain consistency.
 7. **Monitor issues**: Regularly check for issues reported by users and address them promptly.
+8. **Use feature branches**: Develop new features in separate branches to take advantage of the development workflow.